Doc-Scripter/real-time-forum/README.md

-# Forum Project
+# Real-Time-Forum

 ## Project Overview

-This project is a web forum that allows users to communicate through posts and comments.
-It includes features such as authentication, post categorization, likes/dislikes, filtering, and is containerized using Docker.
+A modern, single-page forum application featuring real-time interactions, private messaging, and dynamic content management.
+Built with Golang, WebSockets, and SQLite for efficient performance and seamless user experienc, and is containerized using Docker.

 ## Features

 ### User Authentication

-- Register with email, username, and password.
+- Secure registration (nickname, email, password, profile data)

-- Login/logout with session management using cookies.
+- Flexible login (email or nickname  combined with the password)

-- Encrypted password storage .
+- Session management with logout capability

 ### Posts & Comments